Two steps to ensure you have identified your patient with Name and DOB

 What is if BP > 140/90 - repeat after 1 minute.

-Never cover up these with a label.
+Name 3 items to never cover up with a label.

 What is name, DOB, source and laterality, original method of identification, expiration date and lot number.

-Three things that can cause an incorrect BP.
+3 situations that can cause an incorrect BP.

 What is wrong size cuff, cuff over clothing, legs crossed, full bladder, talking.